wondamo/Data-Science-Projects/Top-N Recommender System/README.md

     We use a method known as Leave One Out Cross validation to remove one item in the top-N recommendations of a user in the trainset and test our recommender systems ability to recommend that item in the test set.
     If the left out item is in the top-N recommendations, we consider that a hit.
-3. Coverage: % of items in the trainset, that the model recommends in test set
+3. Coverage:  Measures the percentage of items in the trainset, that the model recommends in test set
 4. Diversity: It measures the broadness of the recommended items, it is calculated by (1-A) where A is the average similarity between users recommendation
 5. Novelty: It is a measure of the popularity of the recommended items, it uses popularity rank of items and our dataset doesn't contain popularity ranks, so we won't use this metric.